herbrandson/xmlTwoJs/README.md

 # xmlTwoJs

 A super simple parser for converting xml to json.
 Roughly 2x as fast as [xml2js](https://www.npmjs.com/package/xml2js).
-Uses [expat-wasm](https://www.npmjs.com/package/expat-wasm) which is a wasm based implementation of the fantastic expat native xml sax parser.

 # Installation